Babcock-Hitachi Hot-Wire TIG supply

 The Babcock-Hitachi hot-wire TIG supply can be used to weld large pipelines or plates using an automated system with productivity similar to GMAW.
 The welding arc can also be operated at low heat inputs, making it ideal for reducing the carbide dissolution commonly found in hardfacing overlays.

-Stuart Guest, PhD student
+Stuart Guest, PhD Candidate

 - Project Goal: Low Heat Input Carbide Overlays

 We would like to acknowledge the generous support of Babcock-Hitachi for donating this equipment.